 When you release BDNF, your brain can form new nerve connections.
 For this reason, fasting can improve the memory of older people and counteract Alzheimer’s and Parkinson’s disease (Witte et al. 200917).

-9. OMAD Diet Helps With Weight Loss
+9. OMAD Benefits Your Weight Loss Ambitions

 As diabetes specialists already knew in 1916, fasting is a natural way to burn excess sugar and fat in the body.